Jellyfish as food: Hazard

 Consuming echizen kurage is potentially dangerous if the toxic part is not thoroughly cleaned and cooked.

 Dishes

 Jellyfish salad, a popular dish in some areas of Asia, may be prepared using cold marinated jellyfish that is thinly sliced.
-Some Asian airlines serve jellyfish salad as a part of their meals.
+Some Chinese restaurants such as Din Tai Fung serve jellyfish salad as a part of their meals.
 Jellyfish sushi is consumed in Japan.
 In Thailand, a crunchy style of noodle is produced using jellyfish.
 The Japanese company Tango Jersey Dairy produces a vanilla and jellyfish ice cream, prepared using cubes of diced Nomura's jellyfish (Echizen kurage in Japanese) soaked in milk.
 It has been described as "slightly chewy".
-In Sarawak, eastern part of Malaysia, a traditional delicacy by Melanau people also uses raw fresh jellyfish into a salad dish called Umai.
-Following the 2009 Japanese Nomura's jellyfish bloom, students in Obama, Fukui designed a Nomura Jellyfish powder to be used to make caramel sweets as part of a NASA-designed food safety management system established in the school.
+In Sarawak, the eastern part of Malaysia, a traditional delicacy by Melanau people also uses raw fresh jellyfish into a salad dish called Umai.
+Following the 2009 Japanese Nomura's jellyfish bloom, students in Obama, Fukui designed a Nomurao Jellyfish powder to be used to make caramel sweets as part of a NASA-designed food safety management system established in the school.